Stam21/Chess_AI/README.md

-# Chess_AI
+# Laser_Chess_AI
-A chess game written in Python that implements basic algorithms in AI
+A Python version of the board game laser chess that implements basic algorithms in AI